Learning Git

 git clone https://github.com/yexca/typecho-theme-book.git

-4. Committing Files Locally
+4. Committing Files

 Add files to the staging area: